 For the food colouring, I found that the amount you need to put in varies, depending on the colour and the type of food colour.
 So you will have to play around with it.
 Just remember: the colour will become a lot lighter once mixed with the flour mixture.
 You can always add more colouring if you want it more intense.
 I used an old cupcake tray to separate the coloured powders.
 If you don’t have one, you can put them in separate piles on the trays or use cookie cutters to separate them.

 Both older kids and young toddlers can enjoy this sensory bin.
-Just make sure there is adult supervision with young toddlers as they would most likely try to put it in their mouth.
+Just ensure there’s adult supervision with young toddlers, as they would most likely try to put it in their mouth.
 But if they do, don’t panic – all the ingredients are edible.
 It just won’t taste very nice!

 BONUS: Clean-up fun after the sensory activities